-For traders decision making is all important.
+For traders, decision making is all-important.
 Setting up an investment goal and choosing a particular financial instrument to trade on can only bring the expected return on investment if you know what moves the market and when it is the optimal time to enter or exit your trades.
-Traders in the foreign exchange market pay close attention to global events by using a live economic calendar.
+Traders in the foreign exchange market pay close attention to global events by using a live economic calendar of the year 2020.
 By having the release schedule for each economic indicator, a trader can anticipate when major movements will happen.

 In this article, we will walk you through what a live economic calendar is, its benefits, and the indicators that are used alongside a live economic calendar.
 If you’re ready, then let’s get started;

 So What Is An Economic Calendar And What Are its Benefits?